Harnessing Unrecognizable Faces for Improving Face Recognition: Experiments

-Single-image and set based face recognition experiments are run on the IARPA Janus Benchmark-C (IJB-C)~\cite{maze2018iarpa} \footnote{This paper contains or makes use of the following data made available by the Intelligence Advanced Research Projects Activity (IARPA): Benchmark C (IJB-C) data detailed at Face Challenges homepage.
+\textbf{Evaluation data} Single-image and set based face recognition experiments are run on the IARPA Janus Benchmark-C (IJB-C)~\cite{maze2018iarpa} \footnote{This paper contains or makes use of the following data made available by the Intelligence Advanced Research Projects Activity (IARPA): Benchmark C (IJB-C) data detailed at Face Challenges homepage.
 For more information see https://nigos.nist.gov/datasets/ijbc/request.}.
-IJB-C is a benchmark suite that contains in-the-wild celebrity media, including photos and videos, and multiple predefined benchmarking protocols.
-We use four protocols from IJB-C: 1) \textbf{IJB-C Covariate Face Verification Test} for single-image based face verification; 2) \textbf{IJB-C Template-based Face Verification} for set-based face verification; 3) \textbf{IJB-C Template-based Face Search} for set-based face search; 4) \textbf{IJB-C Test10: Wild Probe with Full Motion Video Face Search} for set-based face search in videos.
-It is worth noting that the IJB-C Test10 contains video frames with strong motion blur, forming an FR testbed with the presence of unrecognizable video faces.
+We introduce the IARPA Janus Benchmark-C (IJB-C)~\cite{maze2018iarpa} to run evaluations.
+IJB-C dataset suite contains in-the-wild celebrity media, including photos and videos, and multiple predefined benchmark protocols.
+We introduce four protocols from IJB-C: 1) \emph{IJB-C Covariate Face Verification Test} for single image-based face verification, 2) \emph{IJB-C Template-based Face Verification} for set-based face verification, 3) \emph{IJB-C Template-based Face Search} for set-based face search, and 4) \emph{IJB-C Test10: Wild Probe with Full Motion Video Face Search} for set-based video face search.
+It is worth noting that the IJB-C Test10 contains video frames with strong motion blur, forming an FR testbed with unrecognizable video faces.

-\textbf{Evaluation Metric} The performances of our methods are measured on two standard testing protocols for face recognition: 1:1 verification and 1:N search.
-For 1:1 face verification, we measure $1-$ true acceptance rate ($1-$TAR), also known as false reject rate (FRR), at a set of false acceptance rates (FARs).
-For 1:N face search, we measure $1-$ true positive identification rates ($1-$TPIR) at different false positive identification rates (FPIR), as well as the top-$K$ rank accuracy.
+\textbf{Evaluation Metric} Methods performance are measured on two standard face recognition test cases: 1:1 verification and 1:N search.
+For face verification, we measure False Reject Rates (FRRs, also known as $1-$ True Acceptance Rate), at a set of False Acceptance Rates (FARs).
+For face search, we measure False Negative Identification Rates (FNIRs, or $1-$ True Positive Identification Rate) at different False Positive Identification Rates (FPIR), as well as top-$K$ accuracy.